“If you make a habit of buying things you do not need, you will soon be selling things you do.” —Filipino Proverb

 We discover other people aren’t all that impressed.
 Subconsciously (and sometimes even consciously), we expect our newest purchases will impress other people.
 They will notice our new car, computer, jacket, or shoes.
 But most of the time, they are less impressed than we think.
 Instead, most of them are too busy trying to impress you with their newest purchase.

 Someone else always has more.
 The search for happiness in possessions is always short-lived because it is based on faulty reasoning that buckles under its own weight.
-If happiness is found in buying stuff, those with more will always be happier.
+If happiness is found in buying material things and more stuff, those with more will always be happier.
 The game can never be won.

 Shopping does not quench our desire for contentment.
 Contentment is never found in the purchase of more stuff.
 Our overflowing closets and drawers stand as proof.
 No matter how much we get, it’s never enough.